Cancer Malpractice Lawyers in New Jersey

 On the other hand, if the cancer misdiagnosis result in a shorter life expectancy or death, the case might be worth pursuing because the damages are potentially bigger.

-How long does the Cancer Malpractice Lawsuit take?
+How long does the New Jersey Cancer Malpractice Lawsuit take?

-New Jersey cancer malpractice lawsuits usually take 2-3 years after filing the lawsuit.
+A New Jersey cancer malpractice lawsuit usually takes 2-3 years after filing the lawsuit.

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey Cancer Malpractice Lawyers are experienced, dedicated, and committed to help those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey Personal Injury Attorneys are experienced, dedicated, and committed to help those going through very difficult times.
 Contact us today at 201-488-1161 for a legal consultation with our Cancer Malpractice Lawyers in New Jersey.